TERMS · GLOSSARY OF THE FRAMEWORK

 Bindu (बिन्दु, "point" or "drop") is, in the tantric and Hatha-Yogic body-map, the seed drop — the same refined essence as shukra understood as a discrete locatable unit rather than as a tissue.

-The classical description: bindu is seated at the crown of the head (the bindu-visarga point, behind and slightly above the brain stem) and naturally flows downward through the central channel.
-At the throat, it would normally be consumed by the inner heat (agni); the residual escapes through the reproductive organs and is lost.
+The classical description: bindu is seated at the crown of the head (the bindu-visarga point, at the back of the crown of the head) and naturally flows downward through the central channel.
+It falls through the throat and is consumed by the inner heat (agni) in the belly — the throat is the passage, the fire below is the combustion site; the residual escapes through the reproductive organs and is lost.

 The entire structure of Hatha Yoga is, on the technical reading of the Hatha Yoga Pradipika, the redirection of bindu back upward:

-• Khechari mudra (the tongue-lock practice) closes off the throat passage so the descending bindu is captured rather than consumed
+- Khechari mudra (the tongue-lock practice, HYP III.32ff.) closes off the throat passage so the descending bindu is captured rather than consumed

-The text of the Hatha Yoga Pradipika is unusually explicit on this point: "As long as bindu remains in the body, where is the fear of death?"
-(III.87).
+The text of the Hatha Yoga Pradipika is unusually explicit on this point: the verse sequence at III.88–90 states that by the downfall of bindu, death occurs, and by its conservation, life is sustained.
 The conservation of bindu is, in this tradition, the central biological project of the discipline.

 Primary sources

-• Hatha Yoga Pradipika, chapter III — the bindu doctrine and the redirection practices
+- Hatha Yoga Pradipika, chapter III — the bindu doctrine and the redirection practices — Sacred Texts

-• Arthur Avalon (Sir John Woodroffe), The Serpent Power — the most scholarly English-language treatment
+- Arthur Avalon (Sir John Woodroffe), The Serpent Power — the most scholarly English-language treatment — Internet Archive

 In motion